boazkonig/evgeniy_drone/README.md

 Step 1: takeoff from the ground

-Step 2: Go 1 meters from base point (drone position when start app)

-Step 3: reset the gimbal pitch to below of drone in 2 seconds
+Step 2: reset the gimbal pitch to below of drone in 2 seconds

-Step 4: shoot a single photo
+Step 3: shoot a single photo

-Step 5: reset the gimbal pitch with 5 seconds delay
+Step 4: reset the gimbal pitch with 5 seconds delay

-Step 6: fly forward 5 meters from base point
+Step 5: fly forward 2 meters from base point

-Step 7: Set the gimbal yaw to right of drone in 2 seconds
+Step 6: Set the gimbal yaw to right of drone in 2 seconds

-Step 8: shoot a single photo
+Step 7: shoot a single photo

-Step 9: Set the gimbal yaw to left of drone in 2 seconds
+Step 8: Set the gimbal yaw to left of drone in 2 seconds

-Step 10: shoot a single photo
+Step 9: shoot a single photo

-Step 11: Land Drone
+Step 10: Land Drone

 ## License